The DOKOH Journal

 The Plain Toe Oxford is the most formal option — appropriate for courtrooms, senior government contexts, and black-tie adjacent events.
 Its narrow last and closed lacing mean it suits narrower feet best.
 Not the daily workhorse for most professionals.

 The Brogue Derby is increasingly popular in corporate India.
-The decorative perforations soften the formality slightly — appropriate for business casual environments, creative agencies, and startup offices, but slightly underdressed for very formal institutional settings.
+The decorative perforations soften the formality slightly — appropriate for business casual environments and creative offices, but slightly underdressed for very formal institutional settings.

 For most Indian professionals — doctors, officers, teachers, executives — the Cap Toe Derby in black or tan remains the single most appropriate and versatile choice.
-It is what DOKOH™ has built its founding edition around, for precisely this reason.
+It is a silhouette that earns its place across every Indian institutional context — which is why it informed DOKOH™'s founding edition.

 Why Most "Best Formal Shoes" Guides Are Wrong